KlozeWang/LoSiA/README.md

-# Low-Resources Subnet Integration Adaptation
+# Low-Resources Subnet Integration Adaptation (LoSiA)

-The repository contains early release of the code and deployment instructions for the paper LoSiA: Efficient High-Rank Fine-Tuning via Subnet Localization and Optimization.
+The repository contains early release of the code and deployment instructions for the paper [LoSiA: Efficient High-Rank Fine-Tuning via Subnet Localization and Optimization](https://arxiv.org/abs/2507.04487).

 <p align="center">
   <a href="#-news"> 💡News</a> |